Three tips for using WhatsApp as a marketing tool

-Boasting one billion monthly active users, (as Brand Republic’s the Wallblog pointed out that’s a seventh of the world’s population!), WhatsApp is fertile ground for marketers seeking large reach, targeted messaging or a quick and efficient way to engage consumers.
+WhatsApp boasts one billion monthly active users.
+As Brand Republic’s the Wallblog pointed out, that’s a seventh of the world’s population!
+WhatsApp is fertile ground for marketers seeking large reach, targeted messaging or a quick and efficient way to engage consumers.

 But how can brands use WhatsApp to its full potential as a marketing tool?
 This week we have the round up of the top three tips from the biggest names in marketing.